fneum/data-science-for-esm/data-science-for-esm/BYOC/06_Content.md

 git push origin content_branch
 ~~~

-* Both the `_config.yml`, as well as the `_toc.yml` are to remain in the root of the `data-science-for-esm` folder.

 * The metadata of the website, such as the author, logo, and other relevant GitHub and Google Colab links, are to be defined in the `_config.yml`[^3]:
     * Use the already provided `_toc.yml` and `_config.yml` files as a template, and follow their structure.

-* In the `data-science-for-esm/_toc.yml` [file](https://github.com/fneum/data-science-for-esm/blob/bc6e35f5c007a33972d23d1df7e26c59f2a875dd/data-science-for-esm/_toc.yml), a sequence of files to be included in the GitHub Page is defined, and further used by the `jupyter-build book` command.
+* In the `data-science-for-esm/_toc.yml` [file](https://github.com/fneum/data-science-for-esm/blob/bc6e35f5c007a33972d23d1df7e26c59f2a875dd/data-science-for-esm/_toc.yml), a sequence of files to be included in the Jupyter Book, and the GitHub Page, is defined, and further used by the `jupyter-build book` command.
     * Detailed customization instructions on both the `_toc.yml` and the `_config.yml` are provided in [link][here_1] and [link][here_2]. <strong><font color='red'>⇶ MUST READ!</font></strong>

 After a successful run, the TOC will be displayed in the left-side menu of the website.

-[^1]: <strong><font color='red'>Otherwise it results in a broken workflow deployment!</font></strong>
-[^2]: If not being placed in the root folder, or subfolder, the workflow will be unable to find the files specified by the `_toc.yml`, resulting in the unsuccessful deployment, and unaccessible `https://<user>.github.io/data-science-for-esm`.
+[^1]: If not being placed in the root folder, or subfolder, the workflow will be unable to find the files specified by the `_toc.yml`, resulting in the unsuccessful deployment, and unaccessible `https://<user>.github.io/data-science-for-esm`.
+[^2]: <strong><font color='red'>Otherwise workflow deployment will break!</font></strong>
 [^3]: https://jupyterbook.org/en/stable/start/create.html#book-configuration-config-yml